Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Improving the distortion for multiple categories

 \begin{definition} The \emph{\globalCD[\GCDscale]{}} condition states that~\eqref{eqn:globalCD} holds for any two categories $i \neq j$, any two disjoint category-$i$ balls $B$, $B'$ with $|B| \cdot |B'| \leq \GCDscale^{\DIM}$, and any $r \in (0,\GCDscale]$. \end{definition}

 \begin{note}{Remark.} Equation~\eqref{eqn:globalCD} for randomly permuted categories is derived in Section~\ref{sec:permutations}.
 The expectation is relatively easy to derive, whereas the high-probability guarantee requires a more careful analysis.
-We obtain (a slightly weaker version of) \LCD as a special case if $\GCDscale = \polylog(n)$ and $B$ is restricted to be a single node. \end{note}
+We obtain (a slightly weaker version of) \LCD as a special case if $\GCDscale = \polylog(n)$ and $B$ is restricted to be a single node; specifically, we obtain Equation~\eqref{eq:cat-disj} with right-hand side $O(\log^2 n)$. \end{note}

 \OMIT{ \begin{definition} The \emph{\globalCD[\GCDscale]} condition states that for any two categories $i \neq j$, any two disjoint category-$i$ balls $B$, $B'$ with $|B| \cdot |B'| \leq \GCDscale^{\DIM+1-1/(\DIM+1)}$, and any $r \in (0,\GCDscale^{1+1/(\DIM+1)}]$: